Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel.md

 #  Importing from Microsoft Excel

+!!! danger
+    If you are using recent versions of Excel and Spira, then do not use this Add-In.
+This is legacy addon only.

+    Please use our [Excel365 importer](../Importing-from-Microsoft-Excel-(Office365)) instead.

 The web-based interface of SpiraTeam® is ideal for creating and managing requirements, test cases and incidents for a new project.
 However when migrating requirements, test cases, test steps and incidents for an